Is this a seal application

 - Electric motors generally work well with mechanical seals

-- Pulley driven equipment often experiences problems with shaft
+- Pulley driven equipment can have shaft displacement problems.

 - Cryogenic or cold temperature sealing requires: